fkirchhoff/advent-of-code-2023/README.md

 lines containing combinations like "eightwo," resulting in "8wo" rather than the intended "82."
 Then I modified my approach to scan the line character by character, identifying both digits and words.

+# Day 2

+Add a Game class and Game.Draw record.
+Parsing is done by removing all spaces and spliting on ":" or "," and using a RegEx to parse the count+color(e.g. "8red").
+Part 1 is just filtering the draws for any that exceeds the provided counts.
+Part 2 is just finding the max cound of each color in a Game.